donnieberg/vim-snippets/README.markdown

 # Why this #
 This my fork of msanders/snipmate.vim.
-I add the multiple level expansion, which I badly need in writing html and xml.
+I add the nested snippet expansion, which I badly need in writing html and xml.
 I also add more snippets I used and I try to merge the pull request of msanders/snipmate.vim